WDMarais/WDMarais/README.md

 - 👋 Hi, I’m @WDMarais
 - 👀 I’m interested in web development, backend automation + CI/CD and simulation/mathematical modelling.
 On the side, I have an interest in linguistics and guitar/music in general
-- 🌱 I’m currently learning React, Flutter and Python
+- 🌱 I’m currently learning Typescript, React and Redux
 - 📫 marais.wynand@gmail.com
 - 📲 [removed]